 - The following shortcode displays the user account page.

 Sometimes you might need to display products in columns, or define how many products might be displayed per page, set the order for the products.
 In this case you might need to use args to define these features.

 array( 'per_page' => '12', 'columns' => '4', 'orderby' => 'date', 'order' => 'desc' )

-Here is the example how you can duse these args.
+Here is an example of how you can use these args.

 [recent_products per_page="12" columns="2" order="desc"]

 In our example, we’ve set only 12 products per page in the descending order.
 They would be displayed in 2 columns.